wincle626/Hikey970_Linux_Installation/README.md

 Now you can attach the serieal connection device to the USB port and access them through /dev/ttyUSB* (* is the an integer number).
 This method is also valid for other kernel modules.

 #### PS: all the commands executed above are under superuser mode, so run sudo -s before doing them.
 There are some prerequisite packages, please refer to https://help.ubuntu.com/community/Kernel/Compile.
+And if you are also interested in building up your own custom kernel module, following this helloworld guide here: https://www.tldp.org/LDP/lkmpg/2.6/html/x181.html.

 # Known Issues